jzurner1/School-Notes/50 - Networks/54 - Addressing and subnetting/Subnetting.md

-Subnetting is the process of dividing a single large network into multiple smaller networks known as subnets.
+Subnetting is the process of dividing a single large network into multiple smaller networks known as [[subnet|subnets]].
 This helps relieve network congestion and improve efficiency in utilization of the relatively small address space available in IPv4.

 A subnet mask is used to represent which parts of the address are for the network address and which parts are for the host address.